UK becoming 'cocaine capital' of Europe

 "I wish I had more money," he said.
 "I didn't come in here to cut things.
 There is sometimes a suggestion that we had a choice and we chose not to spend money."

-Mr Lammy said demand for drugs was "driving violence" and young people living on estates were picking up knives not because they were gang members but because they feared for their lives.
+David Lammy, said demand for drugs was "driving violence" and young people living on estates were picking up knives not because they were gang members but because they feared for their lives.

 "They are hiding them in bushes on the way to school and they're finding them on Saturdays and Sundays because they're scared," he said.